 7. When you are ready to roll out the dough, make sure your countertop (or rolling surface) is very very clean, and flour lightly.
 Flour the rolling pin as well, and reserve a handful of flour.
 Roll out ball as thinly and evenly as possible.
 Spread three of the cold butter cubes onto one half.
 Fold dough in half, and roll out again, keeping the shape as circular and even in thickness as possible, making a 13-inch circle.
 Fit dough into prepped tart pan: press dough against side of pan and leave 1/4 inch above sides.

 8. Line the inside of the shell with foil or parchment paper and fill with pie weights or with dried beans.
 Bake for 15 minutes, or until side is set.
 Remove foil and weights.
 Bake for 25 minutes, or until golden.

-9. Remove the tart; and turn up the oven temperature to 475°f.
+11. Remove the tart; and turn up the oven temperature to 475°f.
 Fill tart shell with lemon curd, smoothing top.
-Bake for approximately 3-5 minutes, or until the top is gently golden-brown.
+Then pipe or place the meringue on top per your desired look.
+Bake for approximately 3-5 minutes, or until the meringue tips are gently golden-brown (my image below baked the meringue a little too much, but it still tasted wonderfully).

 12. Cool thoroughly, about half an hour, before serving.